Ukraine’s First Lady Olena Zelenska meets Princess of Wales ahead of Queen’s funeral

 Ms Zelenska earlier visited Westminster Hall to see the Queen lying in state

-The Princess of Wales has welcomed the First Lady of Ukraine to Buckingham Palace ahead of the State Funeral of Queen Elizabeth II on Monday.
+The Princess of Wales has welcomed the First Lady of Ukraine to Buckingham Palace ahead of the state funeral of Queen Elizabeth II on Monday.

 Kate held an audience with Olena Zelenska at the royal residence on Sunday afternoon, where they were pictured speaking.